-- a clear and comprehensive summary of the allegation; - details of how the allegation was followed up and resolved; - a note of any action taken, and decisions reached, and the outcome i.e. substantiated, unfounded or unsubstantiated; - a copy provided to the person concerned, where agreed by the LA Children's Social Care or the Police; and, - a declaration on whether the information will be referred to in any future reference.
+- a clear and comprehensive summary of the allegation; - details of how the allegation was followed up and resolved; - a note of any action taken, and decisions reached, and the outcome i.e. substantiated, unfounded or unsubstantiated; - a copy provided to the person concerned, where agreed by the LA Children's Social Care or the Police; and - a declaration on whether the information will be referred to in any future reference.

-For more detailed guidance on how to respond to allegations against staff, supply staff, volunteers or contractors, please refer to the Cumbria SCP guidance - Whistleblowing, Section 12 below and Part four of Keeping Children Safe in Education.
+For more detailed guidance on how to respond to allegations against staff, supply staff, volunteers, contractors, or other external providers using the school premises for the purposes of running activities for children, please refer to the Cumbria SCP guidance - Whistleblowing, Section 12 below and Part four of Keeping Children Safe in Education.